Angular and AngularJS Difference: Choose the Best for Your Needs

 However, what created the AngularJS vs. Angular dichotomy is that the team decided to maintain both as separate frameworks.
 And so Angular 1.x became AngularJS, while Angular 2 and other versions afterward (current version is 17) are known simply as Angular.

-The newer Angular has evolved into an intuitive framework, not just for building web applications but for cross-platform development as well (when used in combination with frameworks like Ionic).
+The newer Angular has evolved into an intuitive framework, not just for building web applications but for cross-platform development as well (when used in combination with frameworks like Ionic to build web apps and native mobile applications).
 It has introduced modern features with innovative functionalities.
+Angular uses components, TypeScript, and advanced routing to provide a robust and scalable architecture.
 If you want to build a mobile app with this framework, ProCoders enables companies to staff their teams with skilled developers.

 Main Features of Angular